EAGE-HAGI 1st Asia Pacific Meeting on Near Surface Geoscience & Engineering

 Authors are encouraged to submit their material for publication in one of the journals of the association.
 Acceptance for the conference does not guarantee acceptance for publication in one of the journals..

-Withdrawal of abstracts need to be done before 15 September 2018.
-Cancellations of presentations after 15 September 2018 may be considered as a no-show and you risk being disqualified from presenting at all EAGE events for the next 3 years.
+Cancellations of presentations after 31 January 2018 may be considered as a no-show and you risk being disqualified from presenting at all EAGE events for the next 3 years.

 Please note: EAGE cannot be held liable for any loss, damage, direct, indirect or consequential damage as a result of withdrawal, removal or non-removal of the abstract in any way.

-The Selection Committee will consider all extended abstracts submitted to the EAGE Asia Pacific by 31 July 2018 23:59 hrs (GMT +8) and authors will be notified by mid-October 2018.
+The Selection Committee will consider all extended abstracts submitted to the EAGE by 31 December 2017 23.59 hrs (GMT +2) and authors will be notified by the end of January 2018.
 The technical programme selection meeting has then taken place and the technical programme with definite session titles and presentation allocation is composed.

 EAGE cannot make any contributions toward coverage of expenses relating to the presentation.